ashish53552/CS303-2018MMB1279-2/readme.txt

 Deadlock detection check interval
 1
 Enter suitable heuristic [1,2,3,4]:
+1
-1 /*tested for all 1,2,3,4 case whose result is shown below*/ Enter 1 to turn on logging 0 to turn off [turned off by default]:
+Enter 1 to turn on logging 0 to turn off [turned off by default]:
 0
 Enter the maximum amount of resource a thread can ask which is selected randomly from the range[0...MAX] [default 5]:
 6

+/*tested for all heuristic 1,2,3,4 case whose result is shown below*/
 Results:

 For case 1- Thread which is in deadlock and acquiring max different type of resources will be terminated